Using AWS or Azure? Why You Need a Website Monitoring Service

 Some services include HTTP checks from external locations, but these checks only tell you a site is down.
 They may not provide any additional information to help you pinpoint the problem.
 In addition, these checks don’t simultaneously watch for performance issues like slow site speed.

 Internal monitoring is built for checking performance, not ensuring everything is functional.
-It’s part of a larger strategy IT teams adopt to catch problems outside the network, and maintain rapid response to downtime.
+It’s part of a larger strategy IT teams adopt to catch problems outside the network, and maintain rapid response to website downtime.

 What is External Monitoring?